PhiBeee/JumpyPirate/README.md

 # Jumpy Pirate (Woo they jump!)

-Just a single short level where I had some fun :D
-You just need to run the .exe
+Just a single short level where I had some fun :D \n You just need to run the .exe